 Custom is the least of bonds, but it is a bond nonetheless.
+Any who visit should take this one piece of advice, if no other: the East is a place of ties, binds, and restrictions.
 Do not venture there thinking their culture shall submit to an outsider.
 Theirs is an old way, and it bends like a reed in the wind.
 Outlanders are rigid, stick-like - they break when the monsoons come.
 After, when morning alights on field of battle, literal or otherwise, the reed remains intact.
 The wood does not.